 The City has achieved Milestone 3 of the Perth Biodiversity Project through development of a Collective Local Biodiversity Strategy in partnership with the Town of Bassendean and City of Bayswater.

 In 2017/18 the City will be implementing the following environmental restoration and foreshore stabilisation projects.
 For more information on any of these projects please contact the Parks and Environment Department on 9477 7257.

 The City is occasionally contacted by residents concerned about water quality in the City's lakes, or the growth of algae and aquatic plants.

 The majority of algae and aquatic plants are normal components of wetlands that may ‘bloom’ temporarily at one time of the year when conditions are favourable.
 When the environment returns to its natural balance both algae and aquatic plants will return to normal levels.

 Lawn and garden fertiliser application is one of the contributing factors to high nutrient levels in waterways, which causes the problem.
 To reduce your impact select a ‘Fertilise Wise’ endorsed fertiliser.
 Refer to the Fertilise Wise website

 Another issue that can arise in the City's lakes is an increase in the naturally occurring bacteria that can cause avian botulism.
 Avian (bird) botulism is a serious disease which causes progressive weakness, paralysis and death in waterbirds.
 For more information please refer to the Avian Botulism Information Sheet

-Please report any sick or injured birds to the City of Belmont or the Department of Parks & Wildlife's WILDCARE Helpline on 9474 9055.
+Please report any sick or injured birds to the City of Belmont or the Department of Biodiversity, Conservation and Attraction's WILDCARE Helpline on 9474 9055.
 The Helpline operates 24 hours a day, seven days a week to provide immediate assistance for sick, injured or orphaned native animals.